sussmanLab/cellGPU/INSTALLATION.md

 This repository comes with sample main cpp files that can be compiled into executables in both the root directory and in examples/.
 Please see the [examples](@ref code) documentation for details on each. range of parameters.

+# Windows Subsystem for Linux 2

+This code has been tested on WSL 2, running Ubuntu 18.04, gcc-6, g++-6, and using the CUDA 11.0 toolkit

 # Mac OS X Instructions